Restraining Order Lawyer in Houston, Texas

 - Fathers Rights Lawyers

-Protective orders that must be requested by the victim, and/or their family law attorney, including temporary and permanent protective orders.
+Protective orders must be requested by the victim, and/or their Houston restraining orders attorney, including temporary and permanent protective orders.

 Temporary protective orders are formally called Temporary Ex-Parte Protective Orders and may be approved by the courts when we can prove our client — the victim — has been abused or assaulted by their partners and are at risk of being harmed again.